 In the car with Alison Krauss, anything goes music-wise

-"Whenever I have young people in the car, they're always in control of the music," said Krauss , who has more Grammy Awards than any other woman.
-"It's like sharing yourself."
+In this Feb.
+23, 2017 photo, Grammy Award-winning artist Alison Krauss poses for a portrait in New York to promote her solo album, "Windy City."
+"Whenever I have young people in the car, they're always in control of the music," said Krauss, who has more Grammy Awards than any other woman.

 Comments